SentiNet: Detecting Localized Universal Attacks Against Deep Learning Systems: Abstract

 \section{Abstract}

-\tool{} is a novel detection framework for \textit{physical} attacks on neural networks, a class of attacks that constrains an adversarial region to a visible portion of an image.
-Physical attacks have been shown to be robust and flexible techniques suited for deployment in real-world scenarios.
-Unlike most other adversarial detection works, \tool{} does not require training a model or preknowledge of an attack prior to detection.
-This attack-agnostic approach is appealing due to the large number of possible mechanisms and vectors of attack an attack-specific defense would have to consider.
+\tool{} is a novel detection framework for \emph{localized universal attacks} on neural networks.
+These attacks restrict adversarial noise to contiguous portions of an image and are reusable with different images---constraints that prove useful for generating physically-realizable attacks.
+Unlike most other works on adversarial detection, \tool{} does not require training a model or preknowledge of an attack prior to detection.
+Our approach is appealing due to the large number of possible mechanisms and attack-vectors that an attack-specific defense would have to consider.
 By leveraging the neural network's susceptibility to attacks and by using techniques from model interpretability and object detection as detection mechanisms, \tool{} turns a weakness of a model into a strength.
-We demonstrate the effectiveness of \tool{} on three different attacks---i.e., adversarial examples, data poisoning attacks, and trojaned networks---that have large variations in deployment mechanisms, and show that our defense is able to achieve very competitive performance metrics for all three threats, even against strong \emph{adaptive} adversaries with full knowledge of \tool{}.
+We demonstrate the effectiveness of \tool{} on three different attacks---i.e., data poisoning attacks, trojaned networks, and adversarial patches (including physically realizable attacks)--- and show that our defense is able to achieve very competitive performance metrics for all three threats.
+Finally, we show that \tool{} is robust against strong adaptive adversaries, who build adversarial patches that specifically target the components of \tool{}'s architecture.